BenjaminPapy/BenjaminPapy/README.md

 # Hey, welcome! :computer::wave:

-### I am Benjamin Papy, I am 23 years old and I just finished my training at O'clock as a web integrator with a specialization on symfony. 🐘
+### I am Benjamin Papy, I am 23 years old and I just finished my training at O'clock as a web developer with a specialization on symfony. 🐘

-Right now I’m preparing my professional title :coffee:
+I just graduated and right now am currently looking for my first job :coffee:

 ## Languages and technologies used :
 <p><a href="https://developer.mozilla.org/fr/docs/Web/HTML" >